Configure an Export Process

 .Tip

-You can reuse the saved configuration for other processes of the same type by downloading it as a JSON file.
-From the Workflow Editor, click the three dots on a desired process and select
+You can reuse the saved configuration for other processes by downloading it as a JSON file.
+From the Workflow Editor, click the More Options menu () on a desired process and select

 Export Process SQL Query Guidelines